 Although these spiced molasses cookies are good year-round, they are especially delicious during the holiday season — a special treat that brings back fond memories for my family!

-Growing up, one birthday tradition I loved more than most was when my great aunt Hilda (my mom’s aunt) brought us a huge platter of her delicious homemade spiced molasses cookies.
+Growing up, one birthday tradition I loved more than most was when my great aunt Hilda brought us a huge platter of her delicious homemade spiced molasses cookies.

-We spent many afternoons baking with her, and we enjoyed her homemade cookies every single birthday (she even brought them over after I was married)!
+My sisters and I spent many afternoons baking with Aunt Hilda and we enjoyed her homemade cookies every single birthday (she even brought them for Dave and I after we were married)!

 My great aunt died several years ago, and after she died, I realized I never got her cookie recipe.

-For years and years, I’ve wanted this recipe — and thanks to a conversation with another distant relative 2 weeks ago I finally have it!
+For years and years, I’ve wanted this recipe — and thanks to a conversation with another distant relative a couple of years ago I finally have it!

-That said, her recipe calls for “shortening” and I tried both butter and shortening in various batches of these cookies with good results.
-I’ll probably stick with butter (pun intended!) as I don’t keep shortening in the house anymore.
+As for the shortening, I tried both butter and shortening with equally delicious reqults, so I’ll probably stick with butter (pun intended) as I don’t keep shortening in the house anymore.